top of page

 Sylvia Rose

-Puduḫepa ( Puduḫepa, Pudu-Kheb ) takes her job as Queen seriously.
-In the 13th century BCE she rules beside her husband, Hattusili III, influences decisions and is famed for diplomacy.
-She becomes one of the greatest women of the ancient world.
+Puduḫepa ( Puduḫepa, Pudu-Kheb ) is one of the greatest women of the ancient world.
+In the 13th century BCE she rules beside her husband, Hattusili III of the powerful Hittites.
+She opens institutions such as scribe houses, influences decisions and is famed for diplomacy.

 Young and unsure when she first meets the military general who would later become King of the Hittite Empire, she's determined to fill her role with wisdom and courage.
 She soon finds her place among the society and administration of the court.